rapid7/le_node/README.md

 });
 ```

-Note that with Bunyan, only the first six log levels will be used, and
-timestamps are provided by Bunyan already.
-Other options are the same.
-If after
-creation you wish to change the minimum log level, use Bunyan’s methods.
-The
-stream will be named ‘logentries,’ though you can change it on the object
-returned by `bunyanStream()`.
+As with Winston, the options argument takes the normal constructor options (with
+the exception of `timestamp`, which is an option you should set on Bunyan itself
+instead).
+Bunyan uses six log levels, so the seventh and eighth, if provided,
+will be ignored; by default Bunyan’s level names will be used.

+The object returned by `bunyanStream` is the Bunyan logging ‘channel’ definition
+in total.
+If you want to futz with this you can -- you can change its `name` or
+get the `stream` object itself from here.

 ## Setting Up With Logentries Itself